wliang463/wliang463.github.io/index.md

 ### MCMC Analysis of Anomalies in Lunar Gravity Data

 Analysis of the lunar gravity dataset reveals anomalous signal originating from subsurface Grand Canyon-sized structures.
 I used machine learning (nonlinear regression), Bayesian statistics (Markov chain Monte Carlo), and time-series analysis to constrain the depth, thickness, and widths of the structures.
-The results filled a crucial gap in our understandings of lunar evolution.
+Our analysis resulted in increase of 60% in model precision and peer-reviewed publications in high-impact journals.

 <img src="/images/moon_gravity_map.png" style="width: 99%" />
 <img src="/images/earth_gravity.png" style="width: 99%" />